vanzasetia/pass-message-app/README.md

 [(Back to top)](#table-of-contents)

 ### Introduction
-The only problem with this app is that, the user can pass an empty message with `space` or tab.

 ### The Challenge
 The user should be able to:
-* Pass any message
-* See the message that has been passed
-* See the app theme based on their preference  **(Bonus feature)**
-* Change the color theme **(Bonus feature)**

-The user can't pass an empty message.

 ### Links
 - [🌐 Live Review](https://urlname.netlify.app/)